 Spice and flavorings - I am only using cinnamon and vanilla extract here, but feel free to experiment with other flavorings that sound good!
 I sometimes like to add a small pinch of nutmeg, cardamom, or even a few drops of coconut extract.

-Chocolate chips - Pretty self-explanatory, because who doesn't love chocolate?!
-Add up to ¼ cup.
+Chocolate chips pancakes - Pretty self-explanatory because who doesn't love chocolate?!
+Add up to ⅓ cup.

-Blueberries - Or, you could add some blueberries to make blueberry banana pancakes!
+Blueberry pancakes - You could add some blueberries to make blueberry banana pancakes!
 Use up to ¼ cup, either fresh or frozen.

 🥜How to serve

-Here are some fun ideas to serve your oatmeal protein pancakes (other than the usual maple syrup and butter!)
+Here are some fun toppings/recipes to jazz up your oatmeal protein pancakes -

-- Nut butters - Dollop on a generous serving of your favorite nut butter, be it peanut butter, cashew butter, or almond butter.
-I personally love using my homemade coconut almond butter.
+- Nut butter - Dollop on a generous serving of your favorite nut butter, be it peanut butter, cashew butter, or almond butter.
+I love using my homemade coconut almond butter.

 - Jam/compote - If you like your pancakes to be sweeter, cook up some berry compote, or serve them with a spoonful of your favorite jam.

-- Savory stuff - If you like the sweet and savory combo, pair oatmeal protein pancakes with some vegan bacon, vegan sausage patties, or Italian seitan sausages!
+- Savory stuff - If you like the sweet and savory combo, pair oatmeal protein pancakes with silken tofu scramble, vegan bologna, or Italian seitan sausages!

 ❄Storing suggestions